p-feiteira/Whitelist_Checker_Plugin/README.md

 # Whitelist_Checker_Plugin
-A Velocity Proxy Plugin that filters players that are not on the white list.
+A simple [Velocity Proxy](https://www.velocitypowered.com/) Plugin that filters players that are not on the white list.